ErlendLima/TALYS-Launcher/README.md

 A complete example is available [here][jobscript]

 Do keep in mind that OpenMPI does not support fork() over InfiBand.
-Therefore, running _Talys Launcher_ with mpi over Infiband will most probably lead to memory corruption and segfaults.
+Therefore, running _TALYS Launcher_ with mpi over Infiband will most probably lead to memory corruption and segfaults.
 The solution to this is to use `python talys.py --dummy` which only creates the directory structure and input files.
 It also creates an "indices" directory containing